-Q: What is the deadline for submitting a shareholder proposal or director nomination for our Annual Meeting to be held in 2024?
+Q: What is the deadline for submitting a shareholder proposal or director nomination for our Annual Meeting to be held in 2025?

-Shareholder proposals pursuant to SEC Rule 14a-8 for inclusion in Jamf's proxy statement and form of proxy for Jamf's annual meeting of shareholders to be held in 2024 must be received by the Chief Legal Officer and Secretary at Jamf's principal executive offices at 100 Washington Ave S, Suite 1100, Minneapolis, MN 55401, no later than December 15, 2023.
-Shareholders wishing to make a director nomination or bring a proposal before the annual meeting to be held in 2024 (other than pursuant to SEC Rule 14a-8) must provide written notice of such proposal to the Chief Legal Officer and Secretary at Jamf's principal executive offices no later than the close of business on February 23, 2024 and not earlier than the close of business on January 24, 2024, assuming Jamf does not change the date of the 2024 annual meeting of shareholders by more than 30 days before or after the anniversary of the 2023 Annual Meeting.
-If so, then Jamf's Corporate Secretary must receive the notice no earlier than the close of business on the 120th calendar day prior to the date of the 2024 annual meeting of shareholders and not later than the close of business on the later of the 10th calendar day following the day on which public announcement of the date of 2024 annual meeting of shareholders is first made by Jamf or the 90th calendar day prior to the date of the 2024 annual meeting.
+Shareholder proposals pursuant to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act") for inclusion in Jamf's proxy statement and form of proxy for Jamf's annual meeting of shareholders to be held in 2025 must be received by the Chief Legal Officer and Secretary at Jamf's principal executive offices at 100 Washington Ave S, Suite 1100, Minneapolis, MN 55401, no later than December 20, 2024.
+Shareholders wishing to make a director nomination or bring a proposal before the annual meeting to be held in 2025 (other than pursuant to Rule 14a-8) must provide written notice of such proposal to the Chief Legal Officer and Secretary at Jamf's principal executive offices no later than the close of business on February 28, 2025 and not earlier than the close of business on January 30, 2025, assuming Jamf does not change the date of the 2025 annual meeting of shareholders by more than 30 days before or after the anniversary of the Annual Meeting.
+If so, then Jamf's Chief Legal Officer and Secretary must receive the notice no earlier than the close of business on the 120th calendar day prior to the date of the 2025 annual meeting of shareholders and not later than the close of business on the later of the 10th calendar day following the day on which public announcement of the date of 2025 annual meeting of shareholders is first made by Jamf or the 90th calendar day prior to the date of the 2025 annual meeting.
 Any shareholder proposal or director nomination must comply with the other provisions of Jamf's Bylaws and be submitted in writing to the Chief Legal Officer and Secretary at Jamf's principal executive offices.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the requirements set forth in SEC Rule 14a-19 (the universal proxy rules), shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to the Chief Legal Officer Secretary that sets forth the information required by SEC Rule 14a-19(b).
-Such notice must be postmarked or transmitted electronically to Jamf at Jamf's principal executive offices, no later than March 24, 2024.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the requirements set forth in Rule 14a-19 of the Exchange Act (the universal proxy rules), shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to the Chief Legal Officer and Secretary that sets forth the information required by Rule 14a-19(b) of the Exchange Act.
+Such notice must be postmarked or transmitted electronically to Jamf at its principal executive offices, no later than March 31, 2025.